riscv-non-isa/riscv-asm-manual/riscv-asm.md

-For floating-point instructions with a rounding mode field, the rounding mode can be specified by adding an additional operand. e.g. `fcvt.w.s` with round-to-zero can be specified as `fcvt.w.s a0, fa0, rtz`.
+For floating-point instructions with a rounding mode field, the rounding mode can be specified by adding an additional operand. e.g. `fcvt.w.s` with round-to-zero can be written as `fcvt.w.s a0, fa0, rtz`.
+If unspecified, the default `dyn` rounding mode will be used.

 Supported rounding modes are as follows (must be specified in lowercase):
 * `rne`: round to nearest, ties to even